suvratapte/Maurice-Bach-Notes/4-Internal-Representation-of-Files.md

 ## Inode Assignment to a New File

-Algorithm *ialloc* is used to assign an inode to a newly crated file:
+Algorithm *ialloc* is used to assign an inode to a newly created file:

 ```
 /*  Algorithm: ialloc